(Disclaimer: This post contains mild spoilers for Game Of Thrones)

 The Blackfyre Rebellion

 The Blackfyre Rebellion is the next logical step if the Conquest and the Doom of Valyria are greenlit.
 It furthers the Targaryen history and would be an incredibly interesting story to see played out onscreen.

 On a basic level, it sees Daemon Blackfyre, the bastard son of Aegon IV and his cousin (Daena), try to take the throne from Daeron Targaryen (Aegon’s legitimate son and rightful heir to the Iron Throne).
 The war splits the loyalists (including House Tully, House Tyrell, and House Lannister, among others) and the smaller houses and comes together in the finale of the Battle of Redgrass Field.
-I will be doing a post explaining this in much more detail in the coming week, so please subscribe or like our Facebook Page (or follow us on Twitter) to be updated on that.
+I will be doing a post explaining this in much more detail in the coming week, so please subscribe or like our Facebook Page (or follow us on Twitter) to be updated on Game of Thrones news.

 Robert’s rebellion is probably the least likely on this list to be given the go-ahead but I have included it anyway as it has been rumoured for a long time and is the favourite of many fans.
 I think it is most likely the show that has been temporarily shelved as it would require a lot of recasting of characters we already know (such as a young Robert Baratheon an even younger Jaime Lannister) and would be the most complex to pull off as a lot of the history that is involved is already set in stone.

 Robert’s Rebellion takes place around 17 years before the events of Game of Thrones and sees a 2-year-long rebellion, led by Robert Baratheon, against the Targaryen dynasty.
 It climaxes with the Assault of Dragonstone, and the killing of Aerys The Mad King.